emersion/bups/README.md

 * Multiple directories support
 * Backup, with a nice progressbar
 * Show current backups in your favorite file manager
-* Backups on local filesystem or over Samba
+* Backups on local filesystem or over Samba, SSH and Google Drive
 * Backup scheduling (using `systemd` or `anacron`)
 * Exclude paths/patterns
+* Restore backups

 # How to use